torqlang/torqlang.github.io/index.md

 ### Why?

-Concurrent programming is notoriously hard.
-Mainstream programming languages require explicit control structures, resulting in unnatural, complex and tangled programs.
+Mainstream programming languages require explicit control structures, resulting in unnatural, complex, and tangled programs.

 ### How?

-Torqlang solves this problem with a patent-pending programming model, called Actorflow, that fuses message-passing concurrency with declarative dataflow, giving us a sequential style that is otherwise impossible in mainstream programming languages.
+Torqlang solves this problem with a patent-pending programming model called Actorflow, which fuses message-passing concurrency with declarative dataflow, giving us a sequential style that is otherwise impossible in mainstream programming languages.

 ### Where?